-A visa is required by all nationalities.
-A single entry visa should be arranged in advance of travel.
-Unlike many other tour operators, we include your entry visa in the price of our tour for Australian passport holders.
-We handle the entire visa process – all you need to do is fill out the form and send your passport to us.
-We are always on hand to help you with any questions or queries you might have when completing the form.
+Most nationalities require a visa when travelling to Cambodia.
+Travellers should arrange visas well in advance of departure.
+Unlike many other tour operators, we include your visa in the price of your tour.
+We handle the entire application process – all you need to do is complete the paperwork and send your passport to us eight weeks prior to departure.
+We are always on hand to help you with any queries you may have while completing the application form.

 At Wendy Wu Tours we are all avid adventurers, constantly seeking out the best ways for you to experience Asia.
 That's why we are Asia experts and Australia's leading Asia tour operator - our customer reviews and numerous awards say it all.
 This website is all about showcasing both Asia's top sights and its magnificent hidden gems; about the plethora of different types of authentic and exciting experiences that we can offer you; and about giving you the very best holiday, whether it's your first visit or your 10th.

 Sign up to our e-newsletter to get the latest news & exclusive travel offers